ajhudson/utg-kata-exercise/README.md

 Contents should be returned in JSON format.

-The URL to get the customer by reference is: <http://localhost:55563/api/customer/ref/a1>
+The URL to get the customer by reference is: <http://localhost:55563/api/customer/ref/a1>.

-Customer can also be found by ID: <http://localhost:55563/api/customer/1>
+Customer can also be found by ID: <http://localhost:55563/api/customer/1>.

+All customers will be returned at: <http://localhost:55563/api/customer> once the console app has completed.

 ---